dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 ## Cardinality

-The following table shows the meaning of cardinality symbol found in types:
+The following table shows the meaning of cardinality symbol found in `types`:

 | Symbol | Min | Max | Mandatory |
 |:------:|:---:|:---:|:---------:|